Even the roar of an 850-horsepower Ferrari engine couldn’t drown out this idea…

 At the same time, bonds aren’t doing any better…

-That is a 5% gap between what you make and what you normally buy each year.
+That’s a 6% gap between what you make and what you normally buy each year.
 And that gap is growing every year.

 Working Harder Won’t Work, Either

 This is why no matter how hard you work… how many extra shifts you pick up… how many more work meetings you slog through… your standard of living will continue to decline.

 Your wages can’t keep up with inflation.
 Your bonds can’t keep up with inflation.
 Your stocks can’t keep up with inflation.

 I want you to know it’s not your fault.
 You did nothing wrong.

 Even if you scrap every little luxury you allow yourself, weekend getaways… an evening out with your spouse… something nice for the kids… an expensive cigar – it’s still not enough to bridge the ever-inflating gap between the lifestyle you used to have and the life you will have next year and the year after that.